georgiee/coding-for-kids/slides.md

 ---
 <!-- -- via kidscodecs.com -->

+^ It's not about coding anymore

-^ It's now about exposure to technology, computer and programming
+^ It's about exposure to technology, computer and programming

 ^ Most of the kids will never be a coder anyway.